 The hotel detective found Mrs. Nation beating furiously on the long, curving bar with a brass spittoon.
 “Madam,” he said sternly, “I must arrest you for defacing property.”

 Police arrested Nation 30 times.
 Yet her resulting notoriety proved both useful and profitable.
 She became known internationally for her “hatchetations.”
 As a result of her efforts the Kansas WCTU presented her with a gold medallion.
 It carried the inscription, “To the Bravest Woman in Kansas.”
 10

 Her lectures, publications, the sale of miniature hatchets, etc. generated substantial income for the rest of her life.

 The WCTU provided a mechanism through which many women expressed their views on social and political issues.
 Indeed, it considered itself the voice of all American women.

 In a congressional hearing in 1929, the president of the WCTU shouted “I represent the women of America!”
-When Pauline Sabin heard that she thought to herself, “Well, lady, here’s one woman you don’t represent.”11 Consequently she organized the Women’s Organization for National Prohibition Reform (WNOPR).
+But when Pauline Sabin heard that she thought, “Well, lady, here’s one woman you don’t represent.”11 Consequently she organized the Women’s Organization for National Prohibition Reform (WNOPR).